How to Add Xdebug to the Official Docker WordPress Image

 This is an example of one project behind the Nginx proxy server.
 Normally I have several projects running behind the proxy.
 In this case, I would add a separate network for each of the projects.

-This docker-compose.yml is good for starting a project in this configuration in the development environment as:
+This compose.yaml is good for starting a project in this configuration in the development environment as:

 docker compose up -d

 In the development environment, everything is very simple.
 For example, I do not need SSL in the development environment.
-So Let’s Encrypt certificates were not added in the docker-compose file above.
+So Let’s Encrypt certificates were not added in the Compose file above.

-At production, I add the following docker-compose.prod.yml containing additional (to the file above) configuration:
+At production, I add the following compose.prod.yaml containing additional (to the file above) configuration:

 services: